Victorian Government traineeships provide young people an entry level role, qualifications and training.

 Youth Employment Scheme (YES)

-The Youth Employment Scheme (YES) provides young people aged 15 to 24 with an opportunity to work in the Victorian Public Service for 12 months while completing accredited training.
+The Youth Employment Scheme (YES) provides young people aged 15 to 29 with a 12-month, entry-level opportunity to work in the Victorian Public Service while completing accredited training.

-- aged 15 to 24 years at the commencement of the traineeship
+- be aged between 15 and 29 years at the commencement of the traineeship;

-- unemployed or not working more than 15 hours per week (you do not have to be registered with a jobactive provider or receiving assistance from Centrelink)
+- be unemployed or not working more than 15 hours per week;

-- have left school without completing Year 12 or, in the case of Australian School-based Traineeships, are at risk of leaving school early
+- have left school without completing Year 12 or are at risk of leaving school early

 - are from culturally diverse backgrounds